VK-Venkatesh/electrical-mechanical-image-classification/README.md

 * Evaluate on the held-out `test/` set with the saved best model.
 * Compute confusion matrix and per-class precision/recall/F1 score using `sklearn.metrics`.

-Include plots for training/validation loss and accuracy in the `notebooks/03_evaluation.ipynb`.
+Include plots for training/validation loss and accuracy in the `notebooks.

 **If you want me to add a sample of results (confusion matrix and metrics), provide the model output or training logs and I will generate the plots and tables.**